housing & employment services

 or Allegheny Link at 1-866-730-2368

-Recovery House is a 90-day program designed for adult men and women in active recovery and who are referred from a treatment facility, probation, or justice-related services.
+Recovery House is a licensed 90-day program designed for adult men and women in active recovery and who are referred from a treatment facility, probation, or justice-related services.
 With housing being stable, the program focuses on helping individuals move into long-term recovery in the community through peer support and mentoring, case management, and work with the Education Employment team.
 If you are a referral source and would like to make a referral, please fill out this form and email/fax it to the information below.

 Case Management & Employment Services